 Iconbuilder has the ability to create a set of PNGs for each resolution you create, which simplifies the process.

-Favicon creation sometimes ends up getting postponed until the last minute, but what we like about Iconbuilder is that it makes the process easy and allows for the quick creation of multiple sizes and file formats.
+Unfortunately, favicon creation sometimes ends up getting postponed until the last minute.
+However, what we like about Iconbuilder is that it makes the process easy and allows for the quick creation of multiple sizes and file formats.

 Adding Your New Favicon to Your Site